Nicole Cortés, Co-Director Habla Español

 Stephen Lightle is fluent in Spanish after teaching and learning the language in the United States, Mexico, and Spain.
 He attended Central Missouri State University and Saint Louis University for his B.A. and M.A., respectively.
 He has volunteered with the CARA Family Detention Pro Bono Project to assist asylum-seeking women and children being detained near the U.S. border.
 He has also taught Spanish at SLU and has experience working with the immigrant community in a legal community.

-Katherine Abalos, Client Support & Community Engagement Coordinator
+Gabrielle Rogoff, Client Support and Community Engagement Coordinator